chromaui/chromatic-docs/resource-loading.md

 #### Solution C: Don't load fonts

 As a last resort, you can also disable custom fonts by setting `font-display: optional` in your CSS when running in Chromatic.

+### A note on Variable Fonts in Safari

+Due to a known WebKit bug, Safari is unable to load variable fonts correctly in our component snapshots.
+This issue only affects [variable fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide) and results in any CSS adjustments made to variable fonts, such as `font-weight: bold`, to not be properly applied.
+Full support for variable fonts will be included in the next version of Chromatic Capture Cloud.
+In the meantime, we recommend using a static font fallback or excluding Safari from your snapshots.